Professional wrestling match types: Bar Room Brawl

-Pub Rules match

-A variation of Bar Room Brawl, Pub Rules match takes place inside the ring rather than in a bar, but there are items made available at ringside that are typically found in a bar, like beer glasses, high top tables and trash cans.
-An example was introduced during the September 27, 2022 edition of NXT (taped September 14) that featured Gallus against Josh Briggs and Brooks Jensen with the latter emerging victorious.

 Boiler Room Brawl

 A Boiler Room Brawl or Boiler Room match starts in a boiler room, with the winner being the first wrestler to successfully get out.
 This match is a no-disqualification, no-falls, no-countout match, so anything goes, so long as someone escapes first.
 The rather hazardous environment of this match featured some of the arena's internal infrastructure, such as all sorts of large, exposed metal piping with large bolts, concrete flooring and solid electrical equipment everywhere, among other features.
 Mick Foley participated in all of the WWF-run Boiler Room Brawls under his persona Mankind, because this persona dwelled in boiler rooms, hence this being Mankind's signature match.
 The first Boiler Room Brawl happened at SummerSlam 1996 with Mankind vs. The Undertaker, where in addition to escaping the boiler room the combatant had to make his way to the ring and grab Paul Bearer's urn; but when the next Boiler Room Brawl was contested at Backlash 1999 with Mankind against The Big Show, the objective was simplified to just escaping the boiler room first.
 World Championship Wrestling used a match with similar rules, naming their match and its location the Block.